opensearch-project/documentation-website/_security/configuration/best-practices.md

 Additional configuration options, like specifying paths to certificates, keys and certificate authority files are available at [Configuring TLS certificates]({{site.url}}{{site.baseurl}}/security/configuration/tls/)

 ### Replace all demo certificates with your own PKI
 The certificates that get generated when initializing OpenSearch cluster with `install_demo_configuration.sh` are not suitable for production.
-These should be replaces as soon as possible with your own certificates.
+These should be replaced as soon as possible with your own certificates.

 There are many ways to create your own certificates and certificate authority.
 One approach can be using `openssl` described in detail in [Generating self-signed certificates]({{site.url}}{{site.baseurl}}/security/configuration/generate-certificates/), alternatively there are tools available online which can simplify the certificate creation process.